• Skip to main content

 Our periodontal care focuses on treating gum disease.
 When caring for your gums, you can expect local anesthesia, the scaling of plaque, root planing (smoothing down your roots), and antibiotic treatment.
 This deep cleaning can remove bacteria that lead to gum disease and work as a preventative.

-What are 3 conditions that a periodontist may treat?
+What are three conditions that a periodontist may treat?

 What is the best routine for periodontal disease?